wazo-platform/wazo-doc/source/administration/fax/fax.rst

    username = foo
    password = bar
    directory = /foobar
-   convert_to_pdf = 1
+   convert_to_pdf = 0

 The ``directory`` option is optional and if not specified, the document will be put in the user's root directory.

 The ``convert_to_pdf`` option is optional and defaults to 1.
-If it is set to 0, the TIFF file will not be converted to PDF before being sent to the FTP directory.
+If it is set to 0, the TIFF file will not be converted to PDF before being sent to the FTP server.

 The uploaded file are named like ``${XIVO_SRCNUM}-${EPOCH}.pdf``.